Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 $$

 <div style="text-align: justify">
-What we would like to do is encode the results of each elimination step in the matrix E.
+<p>What we would like to do is encode the results of each elimination step in the
+matrix E.</p>
 </div>

 {% highlight python %}